-Some recovering addicts are inspired to get a pet of their own post treatment.
-By facilitating an ongoing relationship between the animal and the addict, resistance toward relapse may grow stronger.
+Some recovering individuals are inspired to get a pet of their own post treatment.
+By facilitating an ongoing relationship between the animal and the recovering person, resistance from relapse may grow stronger.
 Since 40 to 60 percent of all substance abusers who complete treatment end up relapsing, this added boost can be beneficial.10

 The important first step to recovery for any person begins with a phone call.
 No matter what tools or resources you use on your healing journey, The Oaks is here to help.
 Our confidential helpline can offer you support and information.